chris-sanders/chris-sanders.github.io/_posts/2018-02-02-maas-for-the-home.md

 ## Testing MAAS PXE without DHCP

-I'll verify everything works with a KVM inside the MAAS LXD.
-That will confirm that MAAS is working as expected and I'll be using the KVM as the controller node for juju anyway.
+Time to verify everything works with a KVM inside the MAAS LXD.
+That will confirm that MAAS is working as expected and the KVM can be used as the controller node for juju.

 virsh-install is available in the container to create the VM but the --pxe option only applies to the first boot.
 A quick work around is to generate the VM, export the xml, destory the domain, and create it from the xml.
 At least you don't have to write the xml file!

+Run this command to get the KVM setup.
 ```bash
 $ lxc exec maas-test -- virt-install \
 --name=juju-controller \